BitPoet/PoetSaml2/README.md

 You will need the following metadata.xml for their IdP, which you can find at [their downloads page](https://samltest.id/download/#SAMLtests_IdP):

-Create a configuration for samltest.id like explained above in "Quick Configuration".
+Create a profile for samltest.id like explained above in "Quick Configuration".

 Save the output of your own metadata URL to a file and upload that on samltest.id ("Testing Resources" -> "Upload Metadata").